 If the sheriff is responsible for service, two copies of the court papers and a cheque or fee waiver must be supplied with the complete Sheriff’s Instruction Form.
 Court papers must be received by the Sheriff a minimum of forty days before the court date, especially considering out-of-county service takes 30 days, and the Sheriff needs the papers at least ten days before the last day of service.

-The types of service being furnished will depend on the service stage or the number of times the service has actually occurred.
+The types of service being furnished will depend on the service stage, or the times the service has occurred.
 There is a hierarchy of service, though rudimentary, and personal service is always preferred.

-“Personal service” means that the server personally hands over the court documents to the receiving party.
+“Personal service” means the server personally hands the court documents to the receiving party.
 These papers can be delivered at the party’s home, work, or any place where they might be.
 Furthermore, the process server must identify that the party being served is the defendant and consequently informs them that the papers are the court papers requiring their presence.
-Service is complete even if the party being served takes the papers and tears them up, and the proof of service will still be held to be valid.
+California Process Service is complete even if the party being served takes the papers and tears them up, and the proof of service will still be valid.
 Personal service is complete the day the papers are served.

-Notice of a motion or other papers may be hand-delivered to the attorney or left at the attorney’s office with the receptionist or other person in charge, in a clearly labeled envelope.
-If no one is there, the papers may be left in a conspicuous place in the office, between nine in the morning and five in the afternoon.
+Notice of a motion or other papers may be hand-delivered to the attorney or left at the attorney’s office with the receptionist or other person in charge in a clearly labeled envelope.
+If no one is there, the papers may be left in a conspicuous place in the office between nine and five in the afternoon.
 If the motion notice is hand-delivered to the party, it must be done between eight in the morning and six in the evening to an individual 18 years of age or older.

 In service by mail, the documents are sent to the party being served at their home.
 The server needs to mail the party being served to their business address to the owner at the main office or the agent for service if the party being served is a business.
 However, a home or mailing address is sufficient if the party is a person.